-1) Achieve reductions in E. Coli bacterial levels in the 303(d) listed reaches of the Maple River Watershed through the implementation of BMPs

-2) Document long term and short term water quality trends and improvements (i.e. reductions in E. Coli bacteria) in the Maple River Watershed

-3) Utilize the Prioritize, Target, and Measure Application (PTMApp) and AnnAGNPS maps to identify priority areas for BMP implementation to achieve reduction in nutrients (N&P) and sediment loads within the Maple River Watershed.

-4) Inform and Educate local producers on land management practices to improve soil conditions and water quality.

-5) Project administration, management, and support

-FY 2018 319 Fund Requested \$299,844 Matc h\$199,896

--

-Other Federal Fund ls\$3,000,000 \$3,499,740
+- 1) Achieve reductions in E. Coli bacterial levels in the 303(d) listed reaches of the Maple River Watershed through the implementation of BMPs - 2) Document long term and short term water quality trends and improvements (i.e. reductions in E. Coli bacteria) in the Maple River Watershed - 3) Utilize the Prioritize, Target, and Measure Application (PTMApp) to identify priority subwatersheds and catchments for BMP implementation to reduce nutrient (N&P) and sediment loads at the field edge where BMP are applied and, over the long term, within the Maple River Watershed.
+When planning with producers, the PTMApp will also be used to identify best options for BMP to be implemented in specific fields. - 4) Inform and Educate local producers on land management practices to improve soil conditions and water quality. - 5) Project administration, management, and support

+FY 2021 319 Fun d Requested \$334,050 Match \$222,700 • Other Federal Funds \$3,000,000 Total Proje ct Cost \$3,556,750